TypeScriptADK-TS

 🤖 Response: The capital of France is Paris.

-Now let's make your agent more powerful by adding tools.
-Update your agent.ts file:
+Now let's make your agent more powerful by adding the ability to search the web using our built-in GoogleSearch tool:

 import * as dotenv from "dotenv";